 PIM systems offer businesses the capability to localise their international operations.
 Their software supports multiple currencies, languages, and regional requirements for managing product data.
 In addition to improving customer experience, this helps businesses manage global product catalogues efficiently and quickly adapt to local market conditions.

 Multimedia objects in PIM systems

-The PIM has gained an important place in today’s omnichannel environment.
+The PIM takes an important place in today’s omnichannel environment.
 It is the single point of truth concerning the product.
-In many cases, it even takes over the ‘primacy’ from the ERP.
+All sales channels use consistent, accurate product data, including online shops, physical shops, mobile applications, social media platforms, and marketplaces.
+PIM allows customers to have seamless omnichannel experiences across all channels, supporting brand consistency and improving the buying experience.
+In many cases, it even takes over the ‘primacy’ of the ERP.
 In a future article, I will explain how a system can be positioned within the e-commerce ecosystem.

 Why not use a PIM alternative?

 Now you might be wondering: all these features above are already supported in some ways by my ERP system, my Content Management (CMS) system, and/or my e-Commerce system.
 And maybe some Excel to move data from one system to the other.
 Why not use a PIM alternative?

 When comparing a PIM with an ERP tool, it is important to note that an ERP focuses mainly on data “at rest”.
 It’s great at storing product information but often fails at the facilitation of editing or conversion of product information.
 Especially in more complex environments with relationships (upsell, cross-sell, spare parts) between products and multiple languages, an ERP falls short.

 Finally, when it comes to publishing your product data on downstream channels (your own e-commerce system, print media, or your customers) an ERP often has just one way to export your information.
 It has very limited mapping capabilities (not to mention a complete lack of transformation or combination of attributes, if necessary).